pfsense/docs/source/development/developer-style-guide.rst

   :doc:`pull request </development/submitting-a-pull-request-via-github>` for
   this workflow is acceptable, and is how every change from those outside the development team is handled.
-* Pre-commit authorization is not used in pfSense except in the case of major changes.
+* Pre-commit authorization is not used in pfSense software except in the case of major changes.
 For external/community developers, :doc:`pull requests
   </development/submitting-a-pull-request-via-github>` serve this function.
 * Mention relevant ticket numbers in commit messages so that Redmine can associate the changes.
 See :doc:`Referencing Tickets in Commit Messages